 Tier 2 co-ordinators work in the Multi-Agency Safeguarding Hub (MASH) Early Help team to help when cases are assessed as meeting a Tier 2 threshold.
-The co-ordinators will assist in identifying support needs with the family and act as a critical friend to guide the professional network in undertaking a plan of support including Early Help Assessments (EHA), meetings and effective family plans.
+The co-ordinators will assist in identifying support needs with the family and act as a critical friend to guide the professional network in undertaking a plan of support including Family Support Plans (FSP), meetings and effective family plans.

 LA Education Link Co-ordinators

-LA Link Coordinators are there to support schools with their most vulnerable pupils.
+LA Link Co-ordinators are there to support schools with their most vulnerable pupils.
 They provide information, guidance, challenge and support to schools with a key focus on ensuring the right processes and practice are in place on a multi-agency basis to improve outcomes for children and their families.
-Key responsibilities include:

-- Ensuring that schools and the local authority have a shared view of the vulnerable children on the school roll – list of vulnerable pupils is sent every two weeks followed by comprehensive calls to each individual school
+- Ensuring that schools and the local authority have a shared view of the vulnerable children on the school roll – information is updated on a daily basis via the Insight Hub

-- To further improve the working relationships between schools, Children’s Social Care, the Prevention and Early Help service, health services and the wider network
+- To further improve the working relationships between schools, Family Support & Safeguarding and the Early Help and Prevention service, health services and the wider network

 - To be an allocated point of contact that school can call to talk through individual cases for information and guidance

-- Promote completion of an ‘early help assessment’ and the lead professional role where the need is identified
+- Promote completion of a Family Support Plan (FSP) and the lead professional role where the need is identified

 - Promote multi-agency working and effective working relationships